User Manual

 Upgrading:

 Go to Settings → Billing → click Upgrade.
-Enter the promo code BETA100 during beta for 100% off your first month.
+Choose your plan and complete checkout.

 Cancelling: